Interlock Ransomware and How AI Becomes the Force Multiplier

 • The ransomware payload may be conventional, but the surrounding ecosystem is not

-The future of ransomware is not fully autonomous AI.
-It is human-operated ransomware that’s accelerated by AI.
+The future of ransomware may not be fully autonomous.
+It will be a combination — at times human-initiated and AI-executed.
 The defenders that recognize this shift today will be better positioned to withstand the threats of tomorrow.

 Organizations that focus solely on ransomware detection are already too late in the attack chain.
 The organizations most likely to withstand Interlock-style attacks are those that detect activity during the reconnaissance, persistence, and credential theft phases before encryption ever begins.